 Montecito Hill House Project Receives Prestigious Decorative Concrete Award

 The daring Hill House project selected as the top project in the Decorative Concrete category at the ACI SoCal Concrete Awards

 The American Concrete Institute Southern California Chapter (ACISCC) annually hosts the Pankow & Concrete Awards to honor the most outstanding and innovative uses of concrete in construction.
-This year, the Montecito Hill House project, designed by ShubinDonaldson, built by MATT Construction, and managed by Stonemark Construction Management, has been honored with the 2022 Decorative Concrete Award.
+This year, the Montecito Hill House project, designed by ShubinDonaldson, built by MATT Construction, structural engineering by Gregory P. Luth & Associates, and managed by Stonemark Construction Management, has been honored with the 2022 Decorative Concrete Award.
 Having been considered amongst many outstanding projects, being selected as the top project in this category is a great accomplishment for the entire building team.

 What is the Hill House?